 I refer to him as Mexico's George Washington (in a military sense), Mexico's Abraham Lincoln (in a political sense), and Mexico's Barack Obama (in an ethnic sense).
-September 16, 1810 marks Mexico's bicentennial anniversary of its Independence from Spain.
+September 16 marks Mexico's anniversary of her Independence from Spain.
 If you visit Mexico's resort city of Acapulco, you will find that Acapulco is in Mexico's state of Guerrero, named in honor of Mexico's liberator, Vicente Guerrero; the “Soul” of Mexican independence.

 He was the son of Juan Pedro Guerrero, a humble Mestizo peasant and María Guadalupe Saldaña, an African slave.